Free Canada-wide shipping on orders $69+.

 How to Use Silvervine Thoughtfully

-Common ways to offer silvervine include:
+Common ways to offer silvervine:

 • Lightly sprinkling powder on toys or scratching surfaces